Twin Roses Trades & Agencies Ltd.

-Your Directors hereby present their Thirtieth Annual Report together with the AuditedFinancial Statements of the Company for the financial year ended on 31st March2015.
+Your Directors are pleased to present the Thirty-Fifth Annual Report and the Company'saudited financial statements for the financial year ended 31st March 2020.

-During the year under review your Company earned net profit of Rs.
-1698037/- afterincurring necessary expenditure and providing for tax.
+During the year under review your Company incurred a loss of Rs.56559/- afterincurring necessary expenditure and providing for tax.
 Your Directors continue theirefforts to improve the working of the Company.

-There is no change in the nature of business of the company.
+There has been no change in the nature of business of the company.

 Your Directors have not recommended any dividend on Equity Shares for the year underreview.